tahaghafuri/lyntax/README.md

 # Lyntax
-Is Developing And In Alpha Release!
+Is Developing And In Beta Release!
 ```
 composer require lyntax/lyntax
 ```

-This Package Is Outdated!